RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/God-Revealed-in-Creation-Emmanuel-Community-Church.md

 ## Reflection

 Of the English translations I've read, I think the King James Version of the Bible tells this story the best.
 It speaks closest to my heart and it appeals to my mind, because I recognize the truth in it.
-This is the story of creation as told by a Computer Scientist.
+Let me share the story of creation through the eyes of a Computer Scientist.

 Few people appreciate the philosophical foundations of Computer Science.
-Even myself, I best understand it as mode of self expression.
+Even myself, I best understand it as a mode of self expression.
 Computer programming allows me to create with a machine.
 I speak the language of machines, which ultimately, if done well, is communicated to you, the _user_.

 Few people understand how Computer Science is even _science_.
 It is unique in that the scientific method is embodied entirely in the computer program, written in the language of machines.
 Hypothesis, observation, and proof are all wrapped up in the program.
 The _science_ of Computer Science is carried out when we prove a problem can be solved by a machine... the problem is _computable_.